nabil2305/Yelp-Camp/README.md

 My first project Yelpcamp
 This project was part of the course I joined on www.udemy.com.

-You can view the running application at https://protected-hollows-85414.herokuapp.com.

 How to run the application :-